 Every file on our computer has a file extension or file extension.
 With each different software, there will be corresponding support file types.
 For example: the image file is in jpg, png… word file, excel file has the file extension docx, xlsx.
 In addition, many files require the user to use the correct file extension format.

-In this article, Ticswipe.com will show you how to show file extension and change the file extension on computers using the latest Microsoft Windows 7, Windows 8 and Windows 10 operating systems.
+In this article, Ticswipe.com will show you how to show file extensions and change the file extension on computers using the latest Microsoft Windows 7, Windows 8 and Windows 10 operating systems.

 Before performing the file extension operation, you also need to know the current file extension and then change the file format to suit your purposes.
 If you are using a computer or laptop running Windows operating system, you can apply the methods of displaying file extensions for each operating system mentioned below.